jbeezley/libncpcolor/README.md

 libncpcolor
 ===========

 A library for creating pseudo-color images from netCDF files.
+See the [documentation](http://jbeezley.github.io/libncpcolor/index.html)

 Classes
 -------